christian122333/Embedded_Systems/Lab16_IoT/readme.txt

 Pedagogical Shift.
 I am a strong advocate of bottom-up education, which means we start with the basics, teach a topic until the student has full grasp, and then encapsulate and use that topic as we move to teach a higher-level topic.
 In order to connect to the internet, our device must implement a plethora of details to be fully compatible.
 The only way to add wireless to an existing embedded system lab is to violate the bottom up rule “students must understand everything about the devices they use” and provide them a working “black box” with which they can experiment.
 More specifically, we will purchase a hardware/software solution (called an internet stack) that is internet ready, and we will provide a rich set of example solutions to teach how the internet works at the component level.
 Students will modify and combine these examples to design systems.
 This purchase-and-use design process is prevalent in industry, so it will be beneficial for students to be exposed to both bottom-up and component-level design processes.

 How.
 The approach for implementing a smart object over wifi is to begin with a hardware/software platform that implements IEEE801.11 wifi.
-The CC3100BOOST is a boosterpack that can be used with the MSP430 LaunchPad, the MSP432 LaunchPad, the TM4C123 LaunchPad, the TM4C1294 LaunchPad, or with a CC31XXEMUBOOST emulation module.
+The CC3100BOOST is a boosterpack that can be used with the MSP430 LaunchPad, the TM4C123 LaunchPad, the TM4C1294 LaunchPad, or with a CC31XXEMUBOOST emulation module.
 The CC3100BOOST implements the internet stack with a combination of hardware and software components.
 Software in the LaunchPad preforms system calls to the CC3100BOOST to affect wireless communication.
 I didn’t use the CC31XXEMUBOOST emulation module because I didn’t want or need to reprogram the CC3100 boosterpack.
 In this example student use one EK-TM4C123-GXL LaunchPad that fetches weather data from the internet

-\ValvanoWareTM4C123
-  CC3100GetWeather_4C123
+Keil\Labware
+  C16_getWeather
   CC3100
   CC3100_docs
   driverlib
   inc
+  Lab16_IoT
   utils